marblig/chess-react-app/README.md

 # React chess

-Starter code for the tutorial of building a chess application with react
+React chess app built for a bootcamp project